 Cool Tip: How to use PowerShell Set-ADUser to modify Active Directory user attributes.

-Get-ADOrganizationalUnit to Get OU from Distinguished Name
+Get OU from Distinguished Name the Get-ADOrganizationalUnit

 Get-ADOrganizationalUnit -Identity "OU=SALES,DC=SHELLPRO,DC=LOCAL" | Format-Table Name,DistinguishedName,ObjectClass

-In the above PowerShell script, Get-ADOrganizationalUnit uses the Identity parameter to specify an organizational unit distinguished name.
+In the above PowerShell script, the Get-ADOrganizationalUnit

-It gets ad organizational unit from distinguished name and format results parameters to table as below
+parameter to specify an organizational unit distinguished name.
+This command gets ad organizational unit from distinguished name and format results parameters to the table.

 Name DistinguishedName ObjectClass